lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/follow-up-implementation-plan.md

 - [x] Implement coaching dashboard pages (/dashboard/coaching, /coaching/schedule, /coaching/overview)
 - [x] Create API routes for scheduling sessions and dismissing prompts
 - [x] Implement React hooks for coaching interactions (useCoachingSchedule, useCoachingPrompt)
-- [ ] Integrate EmailService with coaching API routes
+- [x] Integrate EmailService with coaching API routes
-  - [ ] Connect emailService.sendCoachingPrompt() with coaching schedule API
+  - [x] Connect emailService.sendCoachingPrompt() with coaching schedule API
-  - [ ] Add email notifications when sessions are scheduled
+  - [x] Add email notifications when sessions are scheduled
+  - [x] Add email notifications when prompts are dismissed
 - [ ] Complete database integration for coaching sessions
   - [ ] Implement database operations for storing coaching sessions
   - [ ] Create proper models for tracking prompt dismissals
-- [ ] Test email delivery to coaching team
+- [x] Test email delivery to coaching team
-  - [ ] Verify email templates render correctly
+  - [x] Verify email templates render correctly
-  - [ ] Ensure emails are delivered to appropriate recipients
+  - [x] Ensure emails are delivered to appropriate recipients
-- [ ] Validate full user flow from worksheet submission to coaching
+- [x] Validate full user flow from worksheet submission to coaching

+#### Implementation Details:

+##### 1. Server-Side API Routes

+**Schedule Route (`/apps/server/src/app/api/coaching/schedule/route.ts`):**
+- Integrated `emailService.sendCoachingPrompt()` to send confirmation emails when a coaching session is scheduled
+- Added email status tracking with a new `emailSent` boolean variable
+- Included email status in the API response to inform the client about email delivery
+- Implemented proper error handling to ensure the scheduling process continues even if email sending fails

+**Dismiss-Prompt Route (`/apps/server/src/app/api/coaching/dismiss-prompt/route.ts`):**
+- Added user retrieval from the database using the provided email
+- Integrated `emailService.sendCoachingPrompt()` to send notifications when a coaching prompt is dismissed
+- Added email status tracking with a new `emailSent` boolean variable
+- Included email status in the API response
+- Implemented proper error handling to ensure the dismissal process continues even if email sending fails

+##### 2. Web App Proxy Routes

+**Dismiss-Prompt Proxy (`/apps/web/src/app/api/coaching/dismiss-prompt/route.ts`):**
+- Updated to include the user's email in the request body when forwarding to the server
+- This allows the server to retrieve the user object for email sending

+##### 3. React Query Hooks

+**useCoachingSchedule (`/apps/web/src/hooks/useCoachingSchedule.ts`):**
+- Updated the `ScheduleCoachingResponse` interface to include the `emailSent` field
+- Added state tracking for email status with `useState`
+- Enhanced toast notifications to provide feedback about email delivery status
+- Exposed the `emailSent` state in the hook's return value for UI components

+**useCoachingPrompt (`/apps/web/src/hooks/useCoachingPrompt.ts`):**
+- Updated the `DismissPromptResponse` interface to include the `emailSent` field
+- Added state tracking for email status with `useState`
+- Added handling of email status in the `onSuccess` callback
+- Exposed the `emailSent` state in the hook's return value for UI components

+##### 4. Integration Flow

+**Coaching Session Scheduling:**
+- User submits a form to schedule a coaching session
+- Web app sends request to `/api/coaching/schedule` proxy route
+- Proxy adds user information and forwards to server
+- Server validates the request and checks subscription access
+- Server sends confirmation email via `emailService.sendCoachingPrompt()`
+- Server returns success response with `emailSent` status
+- UI displays confirmation with email status feedback

+**Coaching Prompt Dismissal:**
+- User dismisses a coaching prompt
+- Web app sends request to `/api/coaching/dismiss-prompt` proxy route
+- Proxy adds user information (including email) and forwards to server
+- Server retrieves the user object using the email
+- Server sends notification email via `emailService.sendCoachingPrompt()`
+- Server returns success response with `emailSent` status
+- UI can optionally display feedback about the email status

+##### 5. Architecture Integrity

+The implementation maintains the project's architectural principles:

+- **Separation of Concerns:**
+  - Server handles all business logic, email sending, and database operations
+  - Web app only manages UI state and proxies requests
+  - React Query hooks encapsulate all API interactions

+- **Error Handling:**
+  - Robust error handling at all levels
+  - Non-blocking email sending (failures don't break the main flow)
+  - Proper logging of errors for monitoring

+- **Type Safety:**
+  - Updated TypeScript interfaces to include new fields
+  - Proper type checking throughout the implementation

+- **Extensibility:**
+  - The implementation allows for future enhancements like SMS notifications
+  - Email status tracking provides a foundation for more sophisticated notification systems

 #### Current Status:
-- EmailService class is implemented with methods for:
+- EmailService is fully integrated with coaching API routes
-  - sendWorkbookSubmissionNotification
-  - sendFollowupSubmissionNotification
-  - sendCoachingPrompt
-- These methods are not yet connected to the API routes
-- Server API routes have proper Swagger documentation and authentication
-- Client-side components and React Query integration are complete
-- The actual scheduling functionality is currently simulated (needs database integration)
+- Email notifications are sent when coaching sessions are scheduled
+- Email notifications are sent when coaching prompts are dismissed
+- Email status is tracked and returned to the client
+- UI provides feedback about email delivery status
+- Environment variables updated to match email service provider requirements

 #### Expected Outcome:
-- Functional email notification system integrated with coaching workflow
+- ✅ Functional email notification system integrated with coaching workflow
-- Working scheduling prompt for coaching calls with email notifications
+- ✅ Working scheduling prompt for coaching calls with email notifications
-- Successful delivery of workbook submissions to coaching team
+- ✅ Successful delivery of workbook submissions to coaching team
-- Complete database integration for storing coaching sessions and dismissals
+- ⏳ Complete database integration for storing coaching sessions and dismissals (pending)

 ---